leokleist/kostistsaprailis.github.io/_posts/2016-06-03-How-to-build-and-deploy-a-Facebook-Messenger-bot-with-Python-and-Flask-a-tutorial.md

 This has been a very informative project for me, hope it points you to the right direction to get started.
 The [official Facebook guide][facebook-guide-url] has a ton of resource to move forward.

+You can find the code for this project on [github][github-project-url].

 If you have any remarks, bugs, suggestions etc feel free to contact me.